Questions & Answers: Instances & virtual machines

 flavor, change, quota, RAM, vCPU, resize, enlarge

-Can I remove / take away resources (such as RAM memory) from a running instance?[faq_instances_3]
+Can I remove resources from a running instance?[faq_instances_3]

 Yes, resources can also be taken away from a running instance - it can be "shrunk".
 The process is similar to the process for enlarging an instance (see ↑ question above), except that this time a correspondingly smaller flavor is selected.